swiftlang/swift-evolution/proposals/nnnn-regex-string-processing-algorithms.md

 ### Extend `Sequence` instead of `Collection`

-Most of the proposed algorithms are necessarily on `Collection` due to the use of indices or mutation.  `Sequence` does not support multi-pass iteration, so even `trimPrefix` would problematic on `Sequence` because it needs to look 1 `Element` ahead to know when to stop trimming.
+Most of the proposed algorithms are necessarily on `Collection` due to the use of indices or mutation. `Sequence` does not support multi-pass iteration, so even `trimmingPrefix` would problematic on `Sequence` because it needs to look one `Element` ahead to know when to stop trimming and would need to return a wrapper for the in-progress iterator instead of a subsequence.

 ### Cross-proposal API naming consistency